The Hurdy Gurdy

 Hurdy Gurdy Makers

-Over the years, at workshops and other venues, I have had the opportunity to play hurdy gurdies built by many different makers.
+Over the years, at workshops and other venues, I have had the opportunity to play hurdy gurdies built by many, many different makers.
 Following is a list of the hurdy gurdy builders I felt were the best.
 My recomendations are based on owners' satisfaction with the instrument, playability of the instrument, response of the chien, tonal qualities, tunability, and overall craftsmanship.
 Bear in mind that many amateur builders have attempted to construct a gurdy with somewhat disastrous results.
 These instruments typically end up on eBay.
 The hurdy gurdy is a technical tour-de-force and difficult to replicate in a totally satisfactory way.
 The gurdy itself is somewhat temperamental and typically requires a higher level of maintenance than many other instruments.
 If the builder hasn't the experience to create an instrument that is low maintenance, the results can be quite frustrating for the player.
 I have seen some players actually give up the instrument because they had a bad gurdy.

 Warning!
 NEVER purchase an instrument on eBay without first consulting the friendly, experienced members of the Facebook group Hurdy Gurdy Player.
 99% of the eBay "hurdy gurdies" are a disaster, suitable for wall hangings or firewood only.
 Sorry to be so blunt, but I have personally known beginning players who were taken in by the lure of cheap instruments to their ultimate despair.
 A badly made instrument be so frustrating that it will easily destroy your interest in the gurdy.

-I attend the hurdy gurdy workshop in Indiana every year.
+I attend the hurdy gurdy workshop in Indiana to teach every year.
 This is a list of makers that I personally know to have built very satisfactory instruments.
 This list is current as of October, 2015.
 There are many other fine makers whose instruments I haven't played.(This list is incomplete - I am still adding to it!
 New makers in Europe are constantly appearing.
 Please note that most of these makers have waiting lists of 2 to 3 years.)

 In the USA